 Increased Blood Flow to the Brain

-In May, 2011, Robert Mendick, reporter for The Telegraph, wrote an article (https://www.telegraph.co.uk/culture/art) about an experiment conducted by Professor Semir Zeki, chair in neuroaesthetics at University College London.
+In May 2011, Robert Mendick, a reporter for The Telegraph, wrote an article (https://www.telegraph.co.uk/culture/art) about an experiment conducted by Professor Semir Zeki, chair in neuroaesthetics at University College London.
 Zeki explained, “We wanted to see what happens in the brain when you look at beautiful paintings.”
 The experiment concluded when you look at art “whether it is a landscape, a still life, an abstract or a portrait – there is strong activity in that part of the brain related to pleasure.”
 The participants underwent brain scans while being shown a series of 30 paintings by major artists.
 When viewing art they considered most beautiful their blood flow increased in a certain part of the brain by as much as 10%, which is the equivalent to gazing at a loved one.
 Paintings by John Constable, Ingres, and Guido Reni produced the most powerful ‘pleasure’ response.

 Awe, Wonder, and Beauty Promote Healing